shameal205/beeFinal/README.md

 # beeFinal

-For this repo, it is broekn up into two halves: UI end and Backend.
+For this repo, it is broken up into two halves: UI end and Backend.

 UI was developed on angular.
 Backend was developed with Spring boot and MySQL paired together.